Ch3ru09/character-profile/README.md

 Website done quickly for an English project (2023)

-Essentially a copy of Thomashighbaugh's resume template https://github.com/Thomashighbaugh/resume
+Essentially a copy of Thomashighbaugh's resume template: https://github.com/Thomashighbaugh/resume